DaniCarmo/Elementary-Stars-p2/README.md

 # Introduction

-SWY is for people based in County Kerry, who are of all ages and abilities and would like to practice yoga and meditation with some like-minded individuals in a relaxed beach environment.
-It is a community of open and friendly people who will always welcome new commers.
-This website is to provide a fun and friendly vibe for those involved and to be inviting to those who may wish to participate and join our community, with some photos of past classes and events, as well as easy to read timetables and a map to our location.
-The site is targeted at someone who wishes to participate in yoga and meditation at an easy going pace, with no pressure to have previous knowledge or experience.
+Kindergraten Stars is a fun and interactive quiz for children aged three to six years of age, who can practice and increase their knowledge of the alphabet, colors, shapes and numbers.
+This quiz is to provide a fun and friendly vibe for both children and their guardians and provides an inviting space that makes learning fun at home.
+Players can play as many times as they like while logging their highscore and practice each level to reinforce what they learn at creche/school.

 # User Goals and Stories

 As a first-time user I want to:

-- Easily navigate through the site and learn more about the benefits of mindfulness, namely yoga and meditation
+- Easily navigate through the site and go to the appropriate level for each players ability
 - Be able to easily identify the purpose of the site
-- Find class timetables quickly and effortlessly
 - View the website on both mobile and desktop devices
-- Get a sense of community and welcoming from the South West Yoga group
+- Get a sense of community and welcoming
-- Interact with SWY by following on the various social media platforms and signing up to the newsletter
+- Interact with the Elementary Stars by following learning videos on the YouTube channel

 As a returning user I want to:

-- Check to see if there are any new photos from the clubs activities
-- Find class timetables quickly and effortlessly
+- Practice over and over again to gain confidence and knowledge
+- Keep track of highscores
 - View the website on both mobile and desktop devices

 # Features